My Eye Injection Routine

 The treatment room

-Yes, I switch rooms at least five times.
+Yes, I switch rooms at least 5 times.
 I leave my purse with my husband but take my phone with me.
 Sometimes I listen to music.
 Sometimes I try to play a game.
-That is until things get too blurry.
+That is, until things get too blurry.

 In comes the doctor.
 He looks at the OCT image on the computer.
 So far, he has always said, “You’re stable.”

 I ask my questions.
 Get more numbing drops, a bit of disinfectant, and on to the final room for the injection.
 My job is to keep my eye steady.
-Takes less than 10 seconds.
+It takes less than 10 seconds.

 Post-injection time

-On rare occasions I have had bleeding in the white of my eye; it is called the sclera.
-My doctor says it looks bad because it is highlighted against the white of the eye but, but usually there is no effect on the vision and it will clear in one to 3 weeks.
+On rare occasions, I have had bleeding in the white of my eye (also called the sclera).
+My doctor says it looks bad because it is highlighted against the white of the eye, but usually there is no effect on vision, and it will clear in 1 to 3 weeks.

 That’s it!